Learn SQL outer join and its type with example queries.

 RIGHT OUTER JOIN / RIGHT JOIN in SQL

-- RIGHT OUTER JOIN or RIGHT JOIN is almost the same as that of LEFT OUTER JOIN.
-Except, with the treatment of table reversed.
+• RIGHT OUTER JOIN or RIGHT JOIN is almost the same as that of LEFT OUTER JOIN.
+Except, with the treatment of the table reversed.

-- In case, no matching rows from left table A exists, NULL will appear in the column from A for records that have no match in table B.
+• In case, no matching rows from left table A exist, NULL will appear in the column from A for records that have no match in table B.

-Example: Display the selected columns from customer and payment tables, such that all the row from the payment table are displayed whether there is a match in customer or not.
+Example: Display the selected columns from customer and payment tables, such that all the rows from the payment table are displayed whether there is a match in customer or not.

 SELECT c.name, p.checknumber, p.amount